Home » How to Scout Deer for Beginners: Find Whitetails Before the Season

 With a little observation and patience, the woods begin to reveal clues about where deer feed, travel, and bed during the day.

-• Where deer feed
+• Where deer eat

 Why Scouting Matters for New Hunters

 Many beginners focus primarily on equipment or stand locations without understanding deer movement.
+But successful hunters often spend far more time scouting than actually hunting.

 Scouting helps beginners: